learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/bootstrap/LECTURE.md

 ### Grid System

 + Bootstrap comes with some great layout features as well.
-Imagine if we divied our site into twelve equal-sized columns.
+Imagine if we divided our site into twelve equal-sized columns.
 Rather than describing the size of our elements in pixels or percentages, we could describe them by number of columns they take up.
 + The human brain is good at identifying patterns and one way that patterns are reflected in design is through the use of grids.
 + A grid is a tool that can be used to establish a spacial hierarchy of the content.
 It can be fixed or fluid, horizontal or vertical, uniform or responsive.
 Grids should be viewed as guides, not boundaries; good designers know how to use grids, great designers know how and when to break them.
 + The rules of threes or four